CodeYourFuture/HTML-CSS-Module-Project/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name:irina mihai
-- Your City:
+- Your City: west midlands
-- Your Slack Name:
+- Your Slack Name: irinamihai150

 # Homework Details

-- Module:
+- Module:html
-- Week:
+- Week:1

 # Notes

 - What did you find easy?

 - What did you find hard?
+Hard to guess the font, some page settings,

 - What do you still not understand?
+I understand the basic but need more practice.

 - Any other notes?